Video Pub

-Video Pub is a gay bar in Jerusalem.
-It is the only dedicated gay bar in the city, which is generally known for its religious conservatism.
+Video Pub was a gay bar in Jerusalem.
+It was the only dedicated gay bar in the city, which is generally known for its religious conservatism.

 Description

 Video Pub was established in January, 2012.
-While it is the only gay bar in Jerusalem, it was not the first.
+While it was the only gay bar in Jerusalem, it was not the first.
 A now-defunct gay bar called "The Mikveh" had previously opened in 2011.
-The building that Video Bar is located in was previously a farmhouse outside of Jerusalem's Old City district, before the area was urbanized.
+The building that Video Bar was located in was previously a farmhouse outside of Jerusalem's Old City district, before the area was urbanized.

+When Video Club closed in 2026, it was the last gay bar in Jerusalem.